DE | EN

 Recognition and Awards for Innovation

-For its groundbreaking work in textile recycling, Project Re:Claim has been nominated in the “Recycler of the Year” category at the 2024 Plastics Industry Awards.
-The awards ceremony will take place on November 22, 2024, in London.
+For its groundbreaking work in textile recycling, Project Re:Claim was recognized in the “Recycler of the Year” category at the 2024 Plastics Industry Awards.
+The awards ceremony took place on November 22, 2024, in London.

 Strengthening the Circular Economy Together